CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 hadoop jar wordcount.jar WordCount hdfs://namenode/lab/data/Word_count.txt hdfs://namenode/lab/data/output
 ```

+INFO: Similar to the HDFS WebUI, you can connect to the WebUI for your ResourceManager at any time
+by opening your browser and navigating to the URL [http://localhost:8088](http://localhost:8088).
+This allows you to track the status of various MapReduce jobs across your YARN cluster.

 TIP: If you want to test this on even bigger text files you can find many, many plaintext public
 domain books to download at [Project Gutenberg](https://gutenberg.org).
 For example, you could
 download "The Fairy-Faith in Celtic Countries by W. Y. Evans-Wentz" by running: